ooddle

 What to Expect

 The first week feels longer than expected.
 Boredom returns, which is genuinely unfamiliar for many adults.
 By week two, sleep usually improves.
 By week three, mornings feel different.
 By week four, the habit becomes the default and resuming evening screens feels uncomfortable.
+The body has remembered what evening calm feels like, and going back to scrolling produces a noticeable hangover.

 How ooddle Helps